Military Law Issues

 4. The individual has the ability to understand in a reasonable manner the general nature and effect of his or her act in signing the will.
 MCL 700.2501

 Ceremony.
-Must have ceremonial procedures observed.
+There must be ceremonial procedures that are observed.

 1. Dispositive provisions- who gets what